ZeusWPI/HTTPizza/CHALLENGES.md

 Each table has an oven in which you can bake a single pizza.
 After finding which pizza you want to order in #3, you can now order the pizza you got by making an ORDER request to `/order`.
 This request needs to have the `Pizza-Type` header set to the name of the pizza you got in #3.
 The response will have an `Oven-Time` header containing a number.
 This number indicates the number of seconds the pizza needs to be baked in the oven.

-After that time has passed, make a PIZZA request to `/pickup`.
+After that time has passed, make a ORDER request to `/pickup`.
 This will return your pizza ID.

 Reward:  every teammember gets one **free** slice of pizza